 So, how do we find these hidden gems in our organisations and ourselves?
 I suggest the following steps:

 1. Start by taking a deep look at your business/self – Ask tough questions.
 Apply a rigorous diagnostic to your business and really understand the current state of your business and strengths.
+Read more here

 2. Look at each part of your business with a different lens for hidden assets – Remember, hidden assets are not actually assets that are completely hidden.
 They really are assets that have the properties that allow you to see your business in a way you had not seen before.
+For a quick business diagnostic tool, read this

 3. Take an inventory of your hidden assets – List down every single possible hidden asset.
 Often this involves going outside, talking to customers and employees.
+Many hidden assets are intangibles too.
+Watch this to learn how to undercover them

 4. Leverage your hidden assets for transformation – Once you have found your hidden assets, build a new business model leveraging on the strength of your assets.